pablo-vc/Y/README.md

 ## Features

 - Global feed with posts from all users
-- Personalized feed with posts from followed users
+- Following feed with posts from followed users
-- Possibility to follow other users
+- Users can follow other users
 - User profiles with editable information
 - Post management (create and delete posts)
 - Notification system for new followers